 If you’re feeling a bit overwhelmed about how you’re going to improve your FID score or lower your CLS numbers, you don’t need to worry too much.
-This is where Jetpack Boost comes in to give you improved Core Web Vital scores without needing to know all the technical jargon.
+This is where Jetpack Boost comes in to give you improved Core Web Vitals on WordPress without needing to know all the technical jargon.

 How Jetpack Boost will improve your site’s performance